yazandahood8/Rock-Paper-Scissors-Game/README.md

 - `create_image_frame(image1, image2, image3)`: Stacks three images to create a frame for display.
 - `main()`: Captures video from the webcam, processes hand gestures, updates image displays, and combines video and image frames for output.

-## Contributing
-Feel free to contribute by submitting issues or pull requests.
-Improvements and suggestions are welcome.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.